 Curious about history?
-Want to know what is going on at Buffalo Grove’s only museum?
+Want to know what is going on at the only museum in Buffalo Grove, Illinois?
 Looking to find out more about museum programs?
 You’ve come to the right place.
 Read on to discover all the behind-the-scenes details and exciting events at the Raupp Museum, where history happens!
 If you have a question and would like to talk to a human, please call us at (847) 459-2318 or email firstname.lastname@example.org.

 Does your dog “dig history” too?
 Complete a series of free history themed park walks with your pet and receive a red or blue tag FREE.
 Maps can be picked up at the museum or downloaded: Hike for history … Continue reading

 Board games, involving chance, skill, small tokens and big families, have followed humans throughout history wherever they’ve settled, and Buffalo Grove is no exception.
 From the familiar games of your childhood to the earliest piece in our collection, family game night has been a staple in our community for as long as we’ve been Buffalo Grove!

 Let’s step back in time and remember all those wonderful (if not always harmonious) hours spent with family and friends.

 Produced by Amsco Industries, Inc., Tiddily Turtles is a variation on the popular Tiddily Winks games.
 The turtles could be pressed and made to flip themselves forwards – but not always where you wanted!

 1960s – Hi-Ho!
 Cherry-O

 Always a favorite, Hi-Ho!
 Cherry-O was produced by Western Publishing Company.
 A simple game involving a spinning arrow, some buckets and some plastic cherries, the objective was to have the best harvest – and the best time.